FDOT District Four - Palm Beach Header Image

 Description: This 0.07-mile project on North Shore Drive over the Carver Canal in the city of West Palm Beach began on August 26, 2024.
 Work includes construction of a prefabricated steel pedestrian bridge on the west side of North Shore Drive crossing the Carver Canal, realignment of the pedestrian sidewalk path on the west side of North Shore Bridge to the new pedestrian bridge, reconstruction of drainage outfalls along the north and south sides of the newly constructed pedestrian bridge, replacement and upgrading signage impacted by construction, and adding lighting at each side of the new pedestrian bridge.
 For more information, please contact Community Outreach Specialist Silvana Ojeda at 561-905-0167 or [email protected].
 Cost/Completion: $2.7 million/Spring 2025 Traffic Impact:

-The southbound lane of North Shore Drive will be intermittently closed from Monday through Friday, for material delivery and bridge pile installation operations.
+The southbound lane of North Shore Drive will be intermittently closed from Monday through Friday, for material delivery and sidewalk and gravity wall work.
 Flaggers will be on-site to assist motorists, and pedestrian detours will be in place.

 NORTHERN PALM BEACH COUNTY PROJECTS